kukuhtw/dialogflow_restokukuhtwbot/README.md

 website/Whatsapp -> Google cloud Dialogflow ->  Backend Chatbot  ->

+======== ENGLISH ========
+Later on, a WhatsApp bot can use the official WA API, WA API Gateway, or WA Autoresponder apps that can be downloaded from the Google Play Store.

+To make the demo on Dialogflow work, you need to:
+1. Open your own VPS hosting account
+2. Direct the fulfillment server to the webhook on your own VPS hosting
+3. Generate a Service Account Key in your Dialogflow project
+4. Place the JSON service account key file in your website folder
+5. Create your own database, the script is available in the databasemysql folder.

+To make the demo on the website work, you need to:
+1. Generate a Service Account Key in your Dialogflow project
+2. Place the JSON service account key file in your website folder
+3. Update the PHP client Google Cloud Dialogflow, download it here or use Composer to update the latest PHP client library at https://github.com/googleapis/google-cloud-php-dialogflow
+4. Make sure the database settings, database username, database password, and database name match the configuration settings on your VPS hosting.

+====== INDONESIA ===============
 Nantinya whatsapp bot bisa menggunakan WA API official resmi , WA API Gateway ataupun apps WA Autoresponder yang bisa didownload di google play store

 Agar demo pada dialogflow bisa berjalan, anda perlu